 Mayo Clinic urologic surgeons are leaders in using kidney-sparing surgery (partial nephrectomy) approaches to kidney cancer removal.
 Highly trained and experienced experts can accomplish kidney preservation in circumstances that otherwise might cause severely limited kidney function or the need for dialysis.

 Urologists have access to the latest technology and use advanced surgical techniques to offer robot-assisted options (also called robotic surgery) and open surgery for partial nephrectomy.
 Mayo Clinic experience and surgical specialization results in excellent outcomes and minimizes potential complications.

 Leaders in kidney cancer research

 Mayo Clinic is an international leader in innovation and research on surgical and nonsurgical management of kidney tumors.
-Mayo Clinic researchers have improved the chances of cure, extended survival for kidney cancer patients who can't be cured and improved quality of life for patients worldwide.
+Researchers have improved the chances of cure, leading to extended survival and improved quality of life for people with advanced kidney cancers.

 Access to clinical trials

 People who seek care at Mayo Clinic have the chance to consider clinical trials that offer the latest in treatment advances.
 Mayo Clinic Cancer Center participates in clinical trials that involve experimental drugs that aren't widely available at all cancer treatment centers.